 Or even email their RN manager to praise them for the wonderful care you received.

 Your message will most likely be posted in the break room, read during a staff meeting or forwarded to the staff as an example of good service.

 Note!
 Don’t make my mistake.
 Take note of the names of those nurses you want to remember.
 Don’t assume that in the chaos of the labor, you’ll be able to remember a thing.
 I didn’t!

 Thoughtful Gifts For Labor and Delivery Nurses

-You wouldn’t believe how much it makes their shift 100% better – just the feeling of being appreciated, especially during a time like this.
+You wouldn’t believe how much it makes their shift 100% better – just the feeling of being appreciated.

 First, let’s cover the basics.

 Nurses are not allowed to accept monetary gifts.

 If you want to give a gift card, it has to be for the whole unit.